JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Abstract

 \section{Abstract}

-{Dusty star-forming galaxies (DSFGs) at $z$\,>\,2 have been commonly observed in overdense regions, where the merging processes and large halo masses induce rapid gas accretion, triggering star-formation rates (SFRs) up to \simi1000\,\Msyr.
-Despite the importance of these DSFGs for understanding the star-formation in the early Universe, their stellar distributions traced by the near-IR emission were spatially unresolved until the arrival of the JWST.
-In this work we present, for the first time, a spatially-resolved morphological analysis of the rest-frame near-IR (\simi1.1\,$-$\,3.5\micron) emission in DSFGs traced with the JWST/MIRI F560W, F770W, F1280W and F1800W filters.
-In particular, we study the mature stellar component for the three DSFGs and a Lyman-break galaxy (LBG) present in an overdensity at $z$\,=\,4.05.
-Moreover, we use these rest-frame near-IR images along with ultraviolet (UV) and (sub)-mm ancillary photometric data to model their spectral energy distributions (SEDs) and extract their main physical properties (e.g.,\,\Mstar, SFR, $A_\mathrm{V}$).
+{Dusty star-forming galaxies (DSFGs) at $z$\,>\,2 have been commonly observed in overdense regions, where the merging processes and large halo masses induce rapid gas accretion, triggering star formation rates (SFRs) up to \simi1000\Msyr.
+Despite the importance of these DSFGs for understanding star formation in the early Universe, their stellar distributions, traced by the near-infrared (near-IR) emission, had remained spatially unresolved until the arrival of the JWST.
+In this work, we present, for the first time, a spatially resolved morphological analysis of the rest-frame near-IR (\simi1.1\,$-$\,3.5\micron) emission in DSFGs traced with the JWST/MIRI F560W, F770W, F1280W, and F1800W filters.
+In particular, we studied the mature stellar component for the three DSFGs and a Lyman-break galaxy (LBG) present in an overdensity at $z$\,=\,4.05.
+Moreover, we used these rest-frame near-IR images along with ultraviolet (UV) and (sub)-mm ancillary photometric data to model their spectral energy distributions (SEDs) and extract their main physical properties (e.g. \,\Mstar, SFR, $A_\mathrm{V}$).
 The sub-arcsec resolution images from the JWST have revealed that the light distributions in these galaxies present a wide range of morphologies, from disc-like to compact and clump-dominated structures.
 Two DSFGs and the LBG are classified as late-type galaxies (LTGs) according to non-parametric morphological indices, while the remaining DSFG is an early-type galaxy (ETG).
-These near-IR structures contrast with their UV emission, which is diffuse and, in GN20 and GN20.2b, off-centered by \simi4\,kpc.
-This result suggests that the star-formation occurs across the entire galaxy, while the UV light traces only those regions where the otherwise high internal extinction decreases significantly.
-The SED fitting analysis yields large SFRs (\simi300\,$-$2500\Msyr), large stellar masses (log(\Mstar/\Ms)=10.30$-$11.25) and high integrated extinction values ($A_\mathrm{V}$=0.8$-$1.5\,mag) for our galaxies.
-In particular, we observe that GN20 dominates the total SFR with a value \simi2500\Msyr while GN20.2b has the highest stellar mass (\Mstar\simi2\EXP{11}\Ms).
-The two DSFGs classified as LTGs (GN20 and GN20.2a) have high specific SFR (sSFR\,>\,30\,Gyr$^{-1}$) placing them above the star-forming main sequence (SFMS) at z\,\simi4 by \simi0.5\,dex, while the ETG (i.e.,\,GN20.2b) is compatible with the high-mass end of the main sequence.
-When comparing with other DSFGs in overdensities at $z$\,\simi2\,$-$\,7, we observe that our objects present similar SFRs, depletion times and projected separations.
-Nevertheless, the effective radii computed for our DSFGs (\simi2\,$-$\,4\,kpc) are up to two times larger than those of isolated galaxies observed in CEERS and ALMA-HUDF at similar redshifts.
-We interpret this difference as an effect of rapid growth induced by the dense environment.}
+These near-IR structures contrast with their ultraviolet emission, which is diffuse and, in GN20 and GN20.2b, off-centred by \simi4\,kpc.
+This result suggests that star formation takes place across the entire galaxy, while the UV light traces only those regions where the otherwise high internal extinction decreases significantly.
+The SED fitting analysis yields large SFRs (\simi300\,$-$2500\Msyr), large stellar masses (\Mstar{}=\,(0.24\,$-$\,1.79)\EXP{11}\Ms), and high integrated extinction values ($A_\mathrm{V}$\,=\,0.8$-$1.5\,mag) for our galaxies.
+In particular, we observe that GN20 dominates the total SFR with a value 2550\pmm150\Msyr, while GN20.2b has the highest stellar mass (\Mstar{}=\,(2.2\pmm1.4)\EXP{11}\Ms).
+The two DSFGs classified as LTGs (GN20 and GN20.2a) have a high specific SFR (sSFR\,>\,30\,Gyr$^{-1}$), placing them above the star-forming main sequence (SFMS) at z\,\simi4 by \simi0.5\,dex; whereas the ETG (i.e. \,GN20.2b) is compatible with the high-mass end of the main sequence.
+In comparison with other DSFGs in overdensities at $z$\,\simi2\,$-$\,7, we observe that our objects present similar SFRs, depletion times, and projected separations.
+Nevertheless, the sizes computed for GN20 and GN20.2a are up to two times larger than those of isolated galaxies observed in CEERS and ALMA-HUDF at similar redshifts.
+We interpret this difference in size as an effect of rapid growth induced by the dense environment.}

 \keywords{Infrared: galaxies - Galaxies: high-redshift - Galaxies: starburst - Galaxies: individual: GN20, GN20.2a, GN20.2b, BD29079} \titlerunning{--}